ray-project/ray/doc/source/data/transforming-datasets.rst

 =====================

 Datasets transformations take in datasets and produce new datasets.
-For example, *map* is a transformation that applies a user-defined function (UDF) on each dataset record and returns a new dataset as the result.
+For example, *map* is a transformation that applies a user-defined function on each dataset record and returns a new dataset as the result.
 Datasets transformations can be composed to express a chain of computations.